Wyatt Tee Walker: Public education reform and charter schools

 In September 2016, Walker gave an exclusive interview to RealClearLife.com where he stressed his support for charter schools as a key civil rights issue of our time, and where he stated his strong belief that Dr. King would have supported charter schools as well.

-Opposition to Critical Race Theory
+Opposition to critical race theory

 In September 2015, Walker wrote an essay for Real Clear Politics along with Steve Klinsky.
-In this essay Walker and Klinsky called for a fundamental respect for all people, considered as individuals without regards to race, and expressed opposition to theories such as Critical race theory that classifies people primarily as members of racial groups.
+In this essay Walker and Klinsky called for a fundamental respect for all people, considered as individuals without regards to race, and expressed opposition to theories such as critical race theory that classifies people primarily as members of racial groups.

 Personal life and death

 Walker married Theresa Ann Walker in December 1950.
 They had four children together.
 Walker died on January 23, 2018, at his home in Chester, Virginia, aged 89.

 Selected books

 Walker had an ongoing interest in the relationship between music, the black religious tradition, and social change, and published several books on this topic.
 This topic was also the center of his doctoral work for his PhD in 1975.
 These include: